TeselaGen/teselagen-manual/README.md

     * The SLIC, Gibson, CPEC and SLiCE assembly methods (and GeneArt Seamless Cloning)
     * The Golden Gate assembly method (and MoClo and GoldenBraid)
 3. Synthetic Evolution
-    * TeselaGens Synthetic Evolution Workflow
+    * TeselaGen's Synthetic Evolution Workflow
     * Bioinformatics and BioCAD preliminaries
 4. BioCAD demos
     * DNA Sequence and Part Management